 A linear non-threshold extrapolation model is currently used to estimate risk at low doses from higher dose epidemiological data.
 An important aspect of the justification of using this model is that radiation carcinogenesis is assumed to be primarily driven by damage to DNA and subsequent mutation of growth regulating genes in target cells.
-Yet, a number of other potential mechanisms contributing to and modulating radiation carcinogenesis have been proposed and it is important to determine the roles that these might play.
+Yet, a number of other potential mechanisms contributing to and modulating radiation carcinogenesis have been proposed, and it is important to determine the roles that these might play.
 The extent to which these modulations and non-mutational mechanisms challenge the validity of the use of a LNT risk extrapolation model needs to be determined under relevant exposure conditions.

-Therefore this area will require the use of well validated animal and human cellular / tissue models of radiation carcinogenesis (both solid cancers and leukaemias) to determine:
+For this purpose, the use of well validated animal and human cellular / tissue models of radiation carcinogenesis (both solid cancers and leukaemias) is required.

-- The nature of the target cells for radiation carcinogenesis.
-These are generally taken to be stem and progenitor cell populations, which may have specific responses to radiation. - The contribution of DNA damage / mutational processes.
-The DNA damage / mutational effects of radiation provide underpinning for the current risk extrapolation framework.
-Further information on the specific genes affected and quantitative aspects can contribute to refining novel risk extrapolation models and the identification of radiation cancer relevant biomarkers. - The contribution of epigenetic modifications.
+- To determine the nature of the target cells for radiation carcinogenesis.
+These are generally taken to be stem and progenitor cell populations, which may have specific responses to radiation. - To determine the contribution of DNA damage / mutational processes.
+Further information on the specific genes affected and quantitative aspects can contribute to refining novel risk extrapolation models and the identification of radiation cancer relevant biomarkers. - To determine the contribution of epigenetic modifications.
 It has become clear that gene function and cellular processes can be regulated at the epigenetic level.
 The extent to which radiation affects epigenetic states that relate to carcinogenesis needs to be elucidated.

-The influence of cell micro-environmental, non-targeted and systemic processes.
+• To determine the influence of cell micro-environmental, non-targeted and systemic processes.
 For example, the influences of low dose radiation exposure on inflammatory reactions and effectiveness of immune surveillance against cancer cells.